RECORDS TO BE KEPT ON FILE BY PRIVATE SCHOOLS

 Faculty Qualifications (EC §33190)

-We recommend that you keep these records in two separate binders.
-The first binder should hold the records that a government official, such as an attendance officer, is legally entitled to see without a warrant or a subpoena: a copy of the filed private school affidavit, your attendance records, and a letter verifying that the children are enrolled in and attending the school.
-The second binder should hold all of the other required records identified in the list above: courses of study offered, faculty qualifications, criminal record summaries, and immunizations records or waivers.
+We recommend that you keep these records in two separate binders or folders.
+The first should hold the records that a government official, such as an attendance officer, is legally entitled to see without a warrant or a subpoena: a copy of the filed private school affidavit, your attendance records, and a one time letter verifying that the children are enrolled in and attending the school.
+The second should hold all of the other required records identified in the list above: courses of study offered, faculty qualifications, criminal record summaries (not required if the only students in your school are your own children), and immunizations records or waivers.
 Although you are required to keep these, no public official is entitled to see them without a subpoena.
 In fact, we believe that many of these records cannot even be seen with a subpoena.
 However, the law requires you to have them, and you are signing, under penalty of perjury, that you do have them.

 Letter for Your Binder